Springs Fire: Effects

 The fire burned around 24,000 acres of brushland along coastal Ventura County and into the Santa Monica Mountains.
 Weather conditions made favorable conditions for brush fires.
 The Santa Ana Winds were blowing at 40 to 50 mph, spreading the fire; single-digit humidity added to the problems.
 By May 3, the fire was only 20 percent contained; on May 4, higher humidity made firefighters jobs easier; and on May 5 the fire was 60 percent contained.
 On May 6, 2013, the fire was almost extinguished as rain fell in the area.

-Scientists are concerned about the impact of the fire on Dudleya verityi, a rare species of succulent plant known by the common name Verity's liveforever.
+Scientists are concernmed about the impact of the fire on Dudleya verityi, a rare species of succulent plant known by the common name Verity's liveforever.
 Endemic to Ventura County, this species is only found on one edge of the Santa Monica Mountains, where it occurs in coastal sage scrub habitat.
 The dominant plants are California sagebrush (Artemisia californica), California buckwheat (Eriogonum fasciculatum) and purple sage (Salvia leucophylla).
 At least two occurrences are within the campus bounds of California State University, Channel Islands where faculty and students are tracking sites where the plant exists and studying it.